computersarecool/willynolan.com/_posts/projects/2017-04-01-architectural-projection.md

     - p: 'It was nearly impossible to work at <a href="https://www.msg.com/obscura-digital" class="nobreak">Obscura Digital</a> and not work on architectural projection mapping at some point.'

-    - p: 'This spur of the moment event at <a href="http://english.stu.edu.cn/index.php" class="nobreak">Shantou University</a> in Shantou, Guangdong, China was particularly memorable because of the unique building facade and the compressed production timeline.'
+    - p: 'Out of all the great projection projects I worked on there, this spur of the moment event at <a href="http://english.stu.edu.cn/index.php" class="nobreak">Shantou
+University</a> in Shantou, Guangdong, China was particularly memorable because of the unique building facade and the compressed production timeline.'